ahmedabu98/managed-iceberg-example/hive/README.md

 **Note:** after the pipeline finishes running, the metastore will be shut down, so you will end up losing the stored metadata.
-If you'd like to keep the metastore open for some time while you do further experimenting (e.g. reading from the metastore), you can pass in a value for `--stallSeconds`.
+If you'd like to keep the metastore open for some time while you do further experimenting (e.g. reading from the metastore), you can optionally pass in a value for `--stallSeconds`.
 A value of `-1` will make it stall indefinitely.

 You can find the URI for the created metastore in the logs.